Vlasvin/Vlasvin/README.md

 ### Hi there 👋

 I am Alex, a Frontend Developer.
-At the moment I am actively improving my development skills and perfecting my English.
+At the moment I am actively improving my development skills.
 Open to new offers.

 **📲 Contacts:**